daytonaio/content/guides/20241219_guide_Run_LLM_with_Ollama_inside_Daytona_workspace.md

 - **files.exclude**: Hides specified files and folders (e.g., `__pycache__`) from the VS Code file explorer.
 - **extensions**: Lists extensions to be installed automatically in the container.
 - **postStartCommand**: Installs Python packages from requirements-dev.txt (`pip3 install --user -r requirements-dev.txt`).
+- **hostRequirements**: This specifies the minimum host system requirements for the container.
+Adjust the memory value according to the model you plan to use.
+Smaller models may require less memory, while larger models may need more.
 - **remoteUser**: sets `vscode` as the non-root default user.

 By including a `devcontainer.json` file in your project repository, you can specify not just